freshtemp/apidocs/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the kitten to retrieve
+ID | The ID of the parameter to retrieve